elementary_vectors.functions

 Compute the circuits of a matrix.

-OUTPUT: Return a list of circuits of the matrix.
+OUTPUT: Return the circuits of this matrix.
 These are the nonzero support-minimal elements in the kernel.

 EXAMPLES: